TypeRocket/docs/v5/extension-rapid-pages.md

 ---

+*Pro Only: This is a Pro only extension feature.*

 ## Rapid Pages

-TypeRocket's Rapid Pages extension allow you to take advantage of the `advanced-cache.php` WordPress drop-in.
+TypeRocket's Rapid Pages extension allows you to take advantage of the `advanced-cache.php` WordPress drop-in.
 To enable Rapid Pages:

 1. Add the extension `\TypeRocketPro\Extensions\RapidPages` to your `app.extesnions` config setting.
 2. Run the galaxy command `php galaxy extension:publish typerocket/professional rapid-pages`.